ande-y/Various-Command-Line-Games/2048/README.md

 <!> *This program uses the library conio.h, which doesn't seem to be available on MacOS.*
 <!> *This program contains the `system("cls")` Windows command, replace it with `system("clear")` if you're on MacOS.*
 <!> *This program prints unicode character.
-Execute `chcp 65001` in the terminal before running the game.*
+Execute `chcp 65001` in the terminal before running the game on Windows.*

 **CODE CONCEPTS**
   - Nothing special really.
 Just a few clever uses of arrays.